gcloake/gcloake.github.io/about.md

 <h3>Who's to blame for this?</h3>

 George Cloake.
 After individually struggling to achieve mediocrity at writing, poetry and various visual arts I made the dubious decision to publicly triple down and combine all three.
-If you wish to take this matter further you can <a href="">contact me</a>.
+If you wish to take this matter further you can contact me <a href="https://docs.google.com/forms/d/e/1FAIpQLSf81y4f_5W5W7VsZoLueOAyiZLvxY__duvBBhuaYiVdlBIWSw/viewform">here</a>.

 <h3>Who's to thank for this?</h3>